The second moment theory of families of L-functions: Evaluation of the moments

 Assume that $\kappa=-1$.
 Then the congruence $b\equiv n_1\bar{n}_2\mods{q}$ implies similarly either that $n_1=n_2b$, or that $b>q/N$, in which case the second term of \eqref{TwistedFirstMomentEvaluation} is $\ll (q/N)^{-(1/2-\theta+\eps)}$ for any $\eps>0$.
 The lemma follows. \end{proof}

-Consider now two \emph{distinct} primitive cusp forms $f$ and $g$ of level $r$ and $r'$ respectively, with trivial central character.
+Consider now two \emph{distinct} primitive cusp forms $f$ and $g$ of signed level $r$ and $r'$ respectively, with trivial central character.
 Let $q$ be a prime not dividing $rr'$.
 We refer to Section~\ref{sec-secondmoment} for the definition of some of the quantities below.
-We recall Convention~\ref{def-conv} concerning the sign of the level of cusp forms.
+We recall Convention~\ref{def-conv} concerning the signed level of cusp forms.
 As in Chapter~\ref{ch-second}, we write $\delta=(r,r')\geq 1$ and $|r|=\rho\delta$, $|r'|=\rho'\delta$.

 We define arithmetic functions $\lambda_f^{\ast}$ and $\lambda_{g}^{\ast}$ such that they are supported on squarefree integers and satisfy

 We note that these functions depend on both $f$ and $g$, and that $\lambda_f^{\ast}$ and $\lambda_{g}^{\ast}$ satisfy \eqref{LambdaStarAdjustment}, i.e.